aginies/pvirsh/README.md

 Probably a lot as this is for testing purpose...
 * detect VM state before (useful for some command which requires VM running)
-* validate the yaml file before using it
 * connect to multiple host?
 * ....